 - Strong typing, validation, and checkpointing reduce runtime surprises in long-running or regulated processes.1822

-- Works with Foundry Agent Service or persistent Foundry agents, letting you reuse enterprise-grade agents inside coordinated workflows.1920
+- Works with Microsoft Foundry Agent Service or persistent Foundry agents, letting you reuse enterprise-grade agents inside coordinated workflows.1920

 - Surfaces advanced UI experiences through the AG-UI protocol with Server-Sent Events streaming, backend tool rendering, and human-in-the-loop approvals.23